sivy/monkinetic.blog/_posts/2015-04-11-pycon-day-three.md

 ## Techniques

-### Pair Debugging

-Talk about what your trying to debug, show the process, talk about what you see in the output.
+**Pair Debugging:** Talk about what your trying to debug, show the process, talk about what you see in the output.
 Compare perceptions or assumptions about what is happening.

-### Minimization

-Find a smaller program that fails in the similar way as a larger problem. if your program uses consurrency or randomness, try removing those aspects to simplify.
+**Minimization:** Find a smaller program that fails in the similar way as a larger problem. if your program uses consurrency or randomness, try removing those aspects to simplify.
 Reduce the number of interactions you have so to reduce the complexity quadrilaterally.

-### proximate cause

-Did you just cut a release?
+**Proximate Cause:** Did you just cut a release?
 Did you just make a change?
 Use a tool like `git bisect` to find the change that introduced the bug.

-### Keep your eyes on the prize

-If you find a random broken thing, don't fix that right away, document it and come back to it.
+**Keep your eyes on the prize:** If you find a random broken thing, don't fix that right away, document it and come back to it.

-### Get out of production ASAP

-If the bug is in production, find a way to reproduce it outside of production right away.
+**Get out of production ASAP:** If the bug is in production, find a way to reproduce it outside of production right away.

 ## Story Time!